shaloo/web3-user-personas/docs/personas/persona-1-de-fi-degen.md

 ## Overview

-The DeFi Degen seeks maximum yields through high-risk DeFi strategies, often operating with significant capital and valuing anonymity and decentralization.
+DeFi Degens chase the highest yields using high-risk strategies.
+They move fast, often with significant capital.
+Anonymity and decentralization are their core values.

 ||
 | -:-|